 The fifth major event in the land history of Alaska occurred in 1971, with the passage of the Alaska Native Claims Settlement Act.
 That law gave (or, more properly, gave back) 44 million acres to Alaska’s Native Peoples, along with $1 billion to support community investments.
 The land was divvied up into 13 regional “native corporations” and 224 village corporations.

 And all this wilderness is still pretty wild.
-Visitation to Wrangell-St. Elias in 2019 was 74,518 individuals—do the math, that’s about 1 person for every 178 acres, once a year! (the same area in Zion National Park had 5,448 visitors.)
+Visitation to Wrangell-St. Elias in 2019 was 74,518 individuals—do some more math, that’s about 1 person for every 178 acres, once a year! (that same acre in Zion National Park had 5,448 visitors.)
 The total visitation for NPS properties in Alaska is about 3 million per year.
 That’s about how many people visit Glacier National Park in a year—and Glacier isn’t all that heavily visited, either.
 The least visited NPS unit is also in Alaska, the Aniakchak National Monument and Preserve, on the Alaskan Peninsula.
-It has about 600,000 acres, but has only about 100 visitors per year—you do the math if you want, but let’s just say it is very wild!
+It has about 600,000 acres, but has only about 100 visitors per year—you can do the math if you want, but let’s just say it is very wild!

 And wild is what Alaska should be.
 We need it.
 John Muir knew we needed it, too:

 “So abundant and novel are the objects of interest in a pure wilderness that unless you are pursuing special studies it matters little where you go, or how often to the same place.
 Wherever you chance to be always seems at the moment of all places the best; and you feel that there can be no happiness in this world or in any other for those who may not be happy here.”